SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 Types of this prefix are available in SRELL version 2.930 and later.

-Although omitted from the table above, based on these rules, regex_iterator
+Although omitted from the table above, regex_iterator

-and regex_token_iterator
+, and regex_token_iterator

-that have u(8c?|16w?|32w?|u1632w)
+s that have u(8c?|16w?|32w?|u1632w)

 Basic use of Unicode support versions is as follows: